abhishek-singh08/Camera/README.md

 # Camera
 A landing Page Showing Camera
-My first websiter using html and css .
+My first website using html and css .